jose-marquez89/practical-statistics-for-data-scientists/data-and-sampling-distributions/notes.md

 ### Size versus Quality: When Does Size Matter?
 NEXT: Size vs quality

+Sometimes smaller can be better, it's often more feasible to track down missing values or evaluate outliers in large datasets.
+Consider google searches; This example of big data is sparse.
+The vector representation of a search for "Data Science" is mostly zeros.
+When you accumulate lots of this kind of data, you can achieve very specific search results.

 ## Sample Mean versus Population Mean

+$\bar{x}$ - Mean of a Population

 ## Selection Bias